 Lately, I’ve noticed that there are so many vanity license plates in Illinois.
 So many that I’ve reached the conclusion that we must be the vainest state of the Union when it comes to vanity plates.
 Every time I drive, I see at least one vanity plate.
 When I drive to other states, I don’t see as many vanity plates.
 Okay, I did see quite a few in California, but not the other states I drove through.
 But I’m sure that other states will catch up with the growing popularity of vanity license plates.

-When I recall that I learned to drive from my father, I consider myself very lucky to still be alive.
-I took driver’s ed at Divine Heart Seminary, but I only got to drive the minimum required hours.
-My father loved teaching everyone how to drive.
+When I recall that I learned to drive from my father, I consider myself incredibly lucky to still be alive.
+I took driver’s ed at Divine Heart Seminary in Donaldson, Indiana, but I only got to drive the minimum required hours.
+My father loved teaching everyone how to drive, so he took me out driving.
 The only one who ever refused to take lessons from him was my mother.
 She didn’t like him telling her what to do.
 Especially, since she knew his every bad–and dangerous–bad driving habits.
-My father had some very dangerous driving habits that he tried to teach everyone he taught.
+My father had some extremely dangerous driving habits that he tried to teach everyone he taught.
 Including me!
 Since I was only sixteen, I had to follow his instructions carefully or risk never driving again.
 I had a permit and I wanted to drive!

 He also told me to use a turn signal when changing lanes.
-But sometimes, it was better not to let the other drivers know your intentions.
+But in Chicago, sometimes it was better not to let the other drivers know your intentions.
 I’m not sure why.
 I never really understood his explanation.
-If you got to and intersection without any traffic controls and the other driver signalled you to proceed before him, my father told me to never go.
+If you got to and intersection without any traffic controls and the other driver signaled you to proceed before him, my father told me to never go.
 He just wanted to crash into you.
 To this day, I always give the other driver the right of way.

 What a better way to celebrate Presidents’ Day than by going to the 2010 Chicago Auto Show.
 I still can’t get used to the new McCormick Place, but it sure is nice and big.
 My sons loved looking at all the sports cars and so did I, but I no longer fantasized about owning one.
 When I was a teenager, I couldn’t decide which expensive sports car to drive.
 A Ferrari?
 A Maserati?
 You get the idea.